dmoreq/our_spends/ARCHITECTURE.md

-# Family Expense Tracker Architecture
+# Our Spends Architecture

 ## Overview

-The Family Expense Tracker is built using Flutter and follows a clean architecture pattern with a focus on maintainability, testability, and scalability.
+The Our Spends application is built using Flutter and follows a clean architecture pattern with a focus on maintainability, testability, and scalability.
 This document outlines the high-level architecture and key components of the application.

 ## Architecture Layers